sylverjoy/Joy-Yamsi-Workshop2-cdof1/Report.md

 ![exploring partition folder](report_images/image-6.png)
 ![exploring partition folder](report_images/image-7.png)

-The folder(and its contents) has a unique hash and the content structure id preserved.
+The folder(and its contents) has a unique hash and the content structure is preserved.

 Q3 - Copy the partition1 folder and then generate the associated torrent.
 What do you observe?